quasarframework/quasar/docs/src/pages/quasar-cli-webpack/handling-process-env.md

 console.log(process)     // ❌
 console.log(process.env) // ❌
 // If you want to see a list of available env variables,
-// you can log the object you are passing to `build > env` inside `quasar.config.js`
+// you can log the object you are passing to `build > env` inside the `/quasar.config` file

 console.log(process.env.FOO) // ✅
 console.log(process.env.foo) // ❌ Case sensitive